jplatte/blog.turbo.fish/content/2021-11-01-proc-macro-parsing.md

 ## Lookahead

-One more thing I want to showcase before concluding this article is lookahead.
+One more thing I want to go over before concluding this article is lookahead.
 In the `GetterMeta` parsing code above, we started off by parsing an identifier because regardless of whether we are parsing a name or visibility argument, it starts with `name` or `vis` which can both be parsed to `Ident`.